roeltielen/gismo_pmultigrid_xbraid/README.md

 ## Benchmark

 Using the argument **-b "INT"** one can choose the considered benchmark problem.
-Each problem  is  defined  by  the  exact  solution  ’solution_exact’,  considered  right  hand  side ’rhs_exact’ and the underlying geometry ’geo’.
+Each problem is defined by the exact solution *solution_exact*,  considered right-hand side *rhs_exact* and the underlying geometry *geo*.
 In total, five benchmarks can be adopted, but new ones can easily be added by the user.
 Typing **-b 2** in the command line leads for example to:

 ![GitHub Logo](images/code.png)